 Audi patents are also found in the field of fluid mechanics – the utilisation of the physical flow behaviour of fluids.
 For instance, to efficiently cool the rotor in an electric motor.
 Traditionally, the heat is dissipated from the outside.
 Audi does this additionally via a coolant fluid and smart cooling ducts directly in the rotor core, from the inside.
 The complex technological feat of assembling the individual rotor sheets results in particularly effective rotor cooling.

-Another example of e-mobility ingenuity at Audi is a patent on a solution enabling the absorption of hectic accelerator pedal actuations, which makes it possible to avoid load alternations from acceleration to deceleration mode.
+Another example of e-mobility ingenuity at Audi is a patent on a solution enabling the absorption of hectic accelerator pedal actuations, which makes it possible to avoid load alterations from acceleration to deceleration mode.
 This is achieved by complex filtering of driving behaviour, which considers and optimises all parameters from the driver’s wish to the current torque distribution on the two axles and on all four wheels.
+Similar technology is now being adapted to the newer models of high-end kids electric cars.

 Technology highlights from Audi’s history